STEllAR-GROUP/hpx/docs/sphinx/why_hpx.rst

 What makes our systems slow?
 ----------------------------

-Estimates say that we currently run our computers at way below 100% efficiency.
+Estimates say that we currently run our computers at well below 100% efficiency.
 The theoretical peak performance (usually measured in `FLOPS <http://en.wikipedia.org/wiki/FLOPS>`_---floating point operations per second) is much higher than any practical peak performance reached by any